 Scholarships are monetary gifts from community, private, and campus sources and are usually based on academic merit or some other criteria.
 Some scholarships also require verification of financial need.
 Therefore, all scholarship applicants are strongly encouraged to complete the Free Application for Federal Student Aid (FAFSA).
 Campus foundations, local businesses, and other sources provide scholarships for students at UW-Marinette.
 No repayment of scholarships is required.

-UW-Marinette is proud of the caliber of its student body.
+University of Wisconsin-Marinette is proud of the caliber of its student body.
 In order to encourage and support academic excellence, we offer a variety of scholarships and grants to our students.
 We invite you to learn more about our programs and apply for our awards.

 Scholarship Application Procedure

-- Be admitted as a student at UW-Marinette.
+- Be admitted as a student at UW-Marinette

 Scholarship and grant applications are reviewed by the Campus Scholarship Committee.
 Awards are made on an equitable basis.
 In addition to specific requirements of individual scholarships and grants, judging criteria include some or all of the following: academic potential, motivation, demonstrated ability, communication and self-expression skills.
-Half the scholarship amount is geneally awarded fall semester, the remaining half spring semester, depending on the recipient's grade point average.

 Recipients must enroll in classes for college credit at the UW-Marinette campus to receive appropriate monies.
 If a recipient is not yet registered for classes on the first day of the semester for which the award is designated, the Campus Scholarship Committee reserves the right to reassign the scholarship.